browserengineering/book/book/styles.md

             node.style[property] = value
 ```

-The outer loop skips rules that don't match and the inner loop copies
-over properties from matching rules.
-Put this loop before the one that
-parses the `style` attribute: the attribute is supposed to take
+Put this loop before the one that parses the `style` attribute: the
-priority over CSS style sheets.
+attribute takes priority over style sheets.

-Since two rules can apply to the same element, it matters what order
+Since two rules can apply to the same element, rule order matters.
+In
-you apply the rules in.
-What's the correct order?
-In CSS, it's called
-*cascade order*, and it is based on the selector used by the rule.
-Tag
+CSS, the correct order is called *cascade order*, and it is based on
-selectors get the lowest priority; class selectors one higher; and id
+the rule's selector.
+Tag selectors get the lowest priority; class
-selectors higher still.
-But since our CSS parser just has tag
-selectors, you just count the number of tag selectors to put the rules
-in order:
+selectors one higher; and id selectors higher still.
+Since we only
+have tag selectors, our cascade order just counts them:

 ``` {.python}
 class TagSelector: